Michael Daly Hawkins

 Michael Daly Hawkins (born February 12, 1945) is a Senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit.

 Early life and education

 Born in Augusta, Maine, Hawkins received his Bachelor of Arts degree and Juris Doctor from Arizona State University and Arizona State University College of Law in 1967 and 1970, respectively, and his Master of Laws from the University of Virginia School of Law in 1998.

 Professional career

 Hawkins began his career in 1970 as a Special Courts Martial Military Judge in the United States Marine Corps.
 After leaving the Marine Corps in 1973, he was in private practice until 1976.
 From 1977 until 1980 he was the United States Attorney for Arizona.
 From 1980 until 1994 he was a partner in the Phoenix, Arizona law firm of Daughton Hawkins Brockelman Guinan & Patterson.
-From 1985 through 1989 he as also a Special Prosecutor for the Navajo Nation.
+From 1985 through 1989 he was also a Special Prosecutor for the Navajo Nation.